judsonlmoore/judsonlmoore.com/_posts/travel/destinations/colombia/2014-11-11-colombia-new-germany.markdown

 ---
 title:			Colombia Is The New Germany - A Rotary Youth Exchange Reunion
-categories:		colombia
+categories:		['travel guide']
 tags:
+  - south america
   - colombia
-  - reunion
   - rotary
   - rye
-  - south america
-  - travel
 excerpt:		I spend two weeks in Colombia with old friends exploring the hottest destinations, eating the most delicious food, and learning to dance in the streets!
 image:			/assets/images/2014/11/IMG_3606-Version-2.jpg
 ---